 1.

-The people of the West have a saying: "Who wants to see the high mountains/ That Son, Cam Mountain, join us on the journey".
+The people of the West have a saying: "Who wants to see the high mountains/ That Son, Cam Mountain, join us on the road".
 Local legend has it that the name Cam Mountain originally came from Nguyen Anh's order when he fled to That Son.

 Gradually, that command became the name of the mountain, to distinguish it from dozens of other mountains in the That Son cluster.

-In the book "Gia Dinh Thanh Thong Chi", Trinh Hoai Duc called Cam mountain "Doai Ton", some people misread it as "Dai Ton".
+In the book "Gia Dinh Thanh Thong Chi", Trinh Hoai Duc called Cam mountain "Doai Ton", some people read it as "Dai Ton".
 This name is based on the shape of the mountain lying in the direction of "Doai" and "Ton" (according to the calculation of the Eastern eight trigrams).

 In the book "Dai Nam Nhat Thong Chi" compiled by the National History Institute of the Nguyen Dynasty in 1865, Cam Mountain was first called "Cam Son".
 From then on, the name "Cam Son/Thien Cam Son" or "Cam Mountain" appeared commonly in almost all documents written about the mysterious That Son region.